The Cuckoo’s Calling

 However, there were several areas of the book that felt rather lengthy at times which could have done better if shortened.
 But being the first novel in a series, it was easy to excuse for the readers needed more background in order to get acquainted with the characters.

 The initial appearance of Robin got a rather ‘meh’ response from me.
 She felt like just any other female character that lacked a strong personality.
 Her having an interest in Strike’s work was great for building her character but she lacked a certain assertiveness that I would have preferred; especially when she’s dealing with her fiance.

 Strike, on the other hand, was definitely different from what I had imagined.
 Instead of the usual swoon-worthy physical features that was common for most main male characters, Strike is a burly-looking man with a prosthetic for a leg.
 His charm comes in his ability to calmly handle situations while solving the unsolvable.

-Though there were several improvements that could be made, it was still a great read for Rowling’s first mystery-thriller novel!
+Though there were several minor improvements that could be made, it was still a great read for Rowling’s first mystery-thriller novel!

 Have you read The Cuckoo’s Calling?
 What did you think?
 Feel free to share your thoughts with me! 🙂